sframe-wg/sframe/draft-ietf-sframe-enc.md

 keys when end points joins or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.

+## Anti-Replay

+It is the responsibility of the application to handle anti-replay.
+Replay by network attackers is assumed to be prevented by network-layer facilities (e.g., TLS, SRTP).
+As mentioned in {{replay}}, senders MUST reject requests to encrypt multiple times with the same key and salt.

+It is not mandatory to implement anti-replay on the receiver side.
+Receivers MAY apply time or counter based anti-replay mitigation.

 --- back